anand-babu-0003/TrueValidator/README.md

 ## 🛠 Getting Started

-Follow these steps to begin using ZeroValidate:
+Follow these steps to begin using TrueValidator:

-1. **Sign Up**: Create an account on [zerovalidate.com](https://zerovalidate.com) to get your API key.
+1. **Sign Up**: Create an account on [truevalidator.com](https://truevalidator.com) to get your API key.
-2. **Set Up Client**: Integrate ZeroValidate into your application using our provided SDKs or API examples.
+2. **Set Up Client**: Integrate TrueValidator into your application using our provided SDKs or API examples.
 3. **Validate Emails**: Start validating emails with our real-time and batch endpoints.

 ## 📦 Installation